vicmoh/dynamic-string-api/README.md

 # Dynamic String API for C

 A dynamic string API to make string coding much easier in C similar to other modern languages.
+Please note, this library is currently only available for Linux.

 ## Installation of API